aysenur-yildirim/Folding-Proteins/README.md

 Note: JPred results will be added to the repo as they become available.

 Context / references

-crystals-14-00652.pdf: background paper (example reference).
+Inaccurate secondary structure predictions often indicate protein fold switching  (pnas.1800168115.sapp.pdf)

-Files & What They Are
+# Files & What They Are

 FSR.xlsx → List of PDB identifiers (and chains) to be processed.
 Source: supplementary material of Inaccurate secondary structure predictions often indicate protein fold switching (pnas.1800168115.sapp.pdf).